 It is never too late to train a dog.
 We recommend that you start training your puppy as soon as you get him or her home, but older dogs can start in basic training and do very well.
 Learn more about our Training Instructors below and read descriptions of all the Training Courses offered at Town & Country.
 Sign up for one of our training course today!
 919-387-7833

 Penny began training her family’s dogs as a young child, and her love of dogs and working with them has been her primary passion in life.
-Penny began professionally training and competing with dogs in 1988.
-She and her husband, Dale McElrath, have bred and shown some of the top Flat-Coated Retrievers in the country in the conformation ring.
+She began professionally training and competing in 1988.
+Penny is a certified trainer with the Certification Council for Professional Dog Trainers and a member of the Association for Professional Dog Trainers.
+She adheres to positive reinforcement/reward-based methods.

 Breanne has been an animal lover her whole life.
 She started teaching her family poodle mix tricks when she was in elementary school.
 At the age of 14, with money earned from pet-sitting, she got her first dog who she immediately started training in agility.
 Throughout middle school and high school Bre had thoroughbreds and warmbloods horses that she competed in hunters and jumpers.
 She still enjoys training horses and uses many of the same principles used in dog training.
 Professionally, Breanne works as a civil engineer and enjoys NC State football games-Go Pack!